Australian student released from detention in North Korea | DW | 04.07.2019

 "Alek is safe and well ... we were advised that the DPRK have released him from detention and he has safely left the country and I can confirm that he has arrived safely," Morrison told Parliament, referring to North Korea by its official name.

+It was the first time that an official confirmed that the 29-year-old had been detained, although Morrison did not provide an explanation about why he had been taken into custody.

-The 29-year-old's family sounded the alarm last week, saying they hadn't heard from him since June 25.
+Sigley's family and friends sounded the alarm last week, saying they hadn't heard from him since June 25.

+Morrison also thanked Swedish authorities for helping to get the student released.
+Australia does not have a diplomatic presence in North Korea, but carries out consular work with the help of the Swedish Embassy in the capital Pyongyang.

+"On behalf of the Australian government I would like to extend my deepest gratitude to the Swedish authorities for their invaluable assistance in securing Alek's prompt release," he said.

 rs/jm (AP, dpa, Reuters)